jdbeutel/ics699-docs/finalReport/finalReport.md

 based on the user's knowledge of the relation of each member to the information being updated.
-In addition to accuracy, hopefully this will provide enough contextual integrity (Nissenbaum, 2004) for responsible sharing of the data.
+In addition to accuracy, hopefully this will provide enough contextual integrity (Nissenbaum, 2004) and accountability for each user to share the data responsibly.

 I did not plan to have the app automatically decide which advice to trust, despite having found some research on that